Submission – external validation submission, including executive summary, evidence and annotations

 - current published three-year school plan (including implementation and milestone monitoring)

 - completed External Validation School Excellence Framework Self-assessment Survey (EV SEF S-aS)

 - SEF data reports (where applicable)

 - Scout reports, including measures of the percentage of students in top two NAPLAN bands (where applicable)

 - other significant evidence as determined by the school (7-10 annotated evidence sets).

-Annotation of the evidence sets needs to clearly show the panel how the school arrived at their judgements.
+Annotation and analysis of the evidence sets needs to clearly show the panel how the school arrived at their judgements.